About NorthLink WA

 A screen wall is provided to protect a resident’s privacy from traffic passing their back yard.
 Screen walls are generally constructed of the same material as noise walls.
 Some may have Perspex (or similar) along the top.

-How high will the screen walls be?
+How high are the screen walls?

 Changes to amenity

-Will Hampton Park Primary School still have a pedestrian underpass?
+Does Hampton Park Primary School still have a pedestrian underpass?

 Why did Abbey Street have to close?

-What is happening with access at Lightning Park?
+Is there new access at Lightning Park?

 Access to Lightning Park was required to change as a result of upgrading Tonkin Highway and Reid Highway to a fast flowing freeway-to-freeway interchange.

-After consultation with local stakeholders, the City of Bayswater constructed local road modifications to accommodate changed access into Lightning Park from Della Road and Matthews Close with exit via Matthews Close onto Maxwell Street and Cardwell Avenue.
+After consultation with local stakeholders, the City of Bayswater undertook local road modifications to accommodate changed access into Lightning Park from Della Road and Matthews Close with exit via Matthews Close onto Maxwell Street and Cardwell Avenue.

 Why did the alignment change from Drumpellier Drive and Lord Street?

-A strategic road network review confirmed the preferred alignment for the NorthLink WA between Reid Highway and Maralla Road, Bullsbrook.
+A strategic road network review confirmed the preferred alignment for NorthLink WA between Reid Highway and Maralla Road, Bullsbrook.
 The review showed that extending Tonkin Highway was preferred over the Lord Street alignment as it: